Janell-Huyck/scrub/notes.md

 I wanted to make things a little easier on myself, so I created an optional argument for the executable that allows the user to specify an expected output file.
 Then, running with three arguments instead of two, the executable will compare the output to the expected output and print a message of success or failure.
 Because this was not part of the specifications, I commented this out, but left it in the code for discussion purposes with reviewers.

 ## Final thoughts
 I enjoyed making this executable.
-It was a good exercise in learning how to write a command line executable, and good practice in using TDD to write code.
-I would like to learn more about how to test executables.
+It was a good exercise in learning how to write a command line executable and good practice in using TDD to write code.
+Thanks for the opportunity to work on this assessment!